PJ-Limo/wireframing/README.md

 ### Focuses on Functionality and User Experience:

 - By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+## Key elements in a wireframe
+### Layout Structure
+Layout structure defines the overall arrangement of elements on the page, focusing on how different sections of the UI will be organized.
+It includes the placement of headers, footers, sidebars, content areas, and interactive elements.
+The layout ensures that the interface is logical, balanced, and user-friendly, offering a clear flow of information while considering how users will interact with various sections of the page.

+### Navigation
+Navigation in a wireframe illustrates how users will move through the site or application, highlighting the flow between different pages or sections.
+It shows the placement of menus, links, buttons, and other navigational elements that guide users through the interface.
+Clear and intuitive navigation is essential to help users find information quickly and efficiently, ensuring a smooth user experience across the platform.

+### Content Placement
+Content placement refers to where text, images, buttons, forms, and other content will be positioned on the page.
+It determines the visual hierarchy and ensures that important information is easily accessible.
+By strategically placing content, wireframes help prioritize user focus, improve readability, and guide users through the content in a logical order that aligns with their needs and tasks.

+### Functionality
+Functionality outlines key interactive elements and behaviors within the wireframe, such as buttons, forms, search fields, and other UI components.
+It highlights how users will interact with the system, including actions like submitting a form, clicking a button, or navigating between pages.
+This section ensures that core features are represented and easily accessible, supporting the desired user experience and goals of the application.